NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

 into the `environment.systemPackages` or bring them into scope with `nix-shell -p rustc cargo`.

+> You may also want the following for building crates with C dependencies:
+> `binutils gcc gnumake`

 For daily builds (beta and nightly) use either rustup from nixpkgs or use the [Rust nightlies overlay](#using-the-rust-nightlies-overlay).